Vilhelm-Ian/Interactive_And_Randomize_Anki_Note_Types/README.md

 # Shuffle Cloze

 This cloze will show you cards with cloze selections randomly swapped.
+Example:

-For example, "Symptoms of essential thrombocythemia are related to an increased risk of {{c1::bleeding}} and/or {{c2::thrombosis}}" will show up either as "Symptoms of essential thrombocythemia are related to an increased risk of thrombosis and/or bleeding" OR "Symptoms of essential thrombocythemia are related to an increased risk of bleeding and/or thrombosis".
+Symptoms of essential thrombocythemia are related to an increased risk of {{c1::bleeding}} and/or {{c2::thrombosis}}

+It will show up either as

+Symptoms of essential thrombocythemia are related to an increased risk of thrombosis and/or bleeding

+OR

+Symptoms of essential thrombocythemia are related to an increased risk of bleeding and/or thrombosis

 # Sort Cards